lingyixu/GCP-DNN-Cancer-Diagnosis/README.md

 * About class imbalance:
 Generally we have more tumor slides than normal ones.
 We select tumor slides based on purity.
 The threshold for the TCGA dataset is now 95%.

-* **A research poster about DNN framework on GCP is [here](https://github.com/lingyixu/GCP-Keras-Deep-Learning/blob/master/Scalable_DNN_Framework_on_GCP.pdf).
-It's presented at the MSMF Reseach Exhibition on Oct 7, 2019.**